Trump challenges vote results while urging turnout in Ga.

 “Let them steal Georgia again, you’ll never be able to look yourself in the mirror,” Trump told rallygoers.

-Trump’s 100-minute rally before thousands of largely maskless supporters came not long after he was rebuffed by Georgia’s Republican governor in his astounding call for a special legislative session to give him the state’s electoral votes, even though President-elect Joe Biden won the majority of the vote.
+Trump’s 100-minute rally before thousands of largely maskless supporters came not long after he was rebuffed by Georgia’s Republican governor in his astounding call for a special legislative session to give him the state’s electoral votes, even though President-elect Joe Biden won more votes than any other candidate.

 The Jan.
 5 Senate runoffs in Georgia will determine the balance of power in Washington after Biden takes office.
 Republicans in the state are worried that Trump is stoking so much suspicion about Georgia elections that voters will think the system is rigged and decide to sit out the two races.